 The prior claims interface showed members a table of line items — procedure codes, charge amounts, and remark descriptions — with no plain-language interpretation.
 Codes like "[24] Pmt adjusted, charges covered under capitation agreement / managed care plan" appeared without explanation.
 Members saw numbers but not meaning.
 The experience assumed insurance literacy that most members didn't have and didn't need to have.

 The redesigned claims list surfaces the information members need before they click anything: service date, what care was received, status, and what they owe.
-Status badges — Pending, Paid/Approved, Denied, Reimbursement Received — are visually distinct and placed consistently so members can scan the list and understand the state of each claim at a glance.
+Status badges — Pending, Approved, Denied, Needs Payment, Payment Resolved — are visually distinct and placed consistently so members can scan the list and understand the state of each claim at a glance.

 Rather than navigating members away to a full detail page, the design surfaces claim detail in an overlay — accessible directly from the list without losing context.
 At this level, the overlay shows the services included in the claim, each with the member's share clearly labeled, and the ability to expand any line item for a full cost breakdown.

 Reframing cost as savings rather than debt was a deliberate tone decision.
-A member who understands that their $300 bill represents Kaiser absorbing $700 on their behalf has a fundamentally different relationship with that bill.
+A member who understands that their $30 copay comes after Kaiser absorbed $155 of a $185 charge has a fundamentally different relationship with that bill.
 The design makes that visible — every time, for every claim.

 Usability testing was conducted with actual Kaiser members across a range of insurance literacy levels.
 Results showed measurably improved comprehension over the existing claims experience.
 Members understood what they owed, why, and what to do next at significantly higher rates than with the prior design.
 The gap between high-literacy and low-literacy members narrowed substantially — which was the goal.
 The design was not doing its job if it only worked for members who already understood insurance.